BodenmillerGroup/steinbock/docs/index.md

 ## Introduction

-At their core, pixel classification-based image segmentation comprise the following steps:
+At its core, pixel classification-based image segmentation comprises the following steps:

   1. **Preprocessing**: extract images from raw data for processing